 Lottery and Raffle Participation

 Lotteries and raffles are among the most popular gambling activities in Canada, with the number of online lottery players expected to rise to 1.1 million by 2029.
-According to the gambling statistics Canada 2021, the Ontario Lottery and Gaming Corporation (OLG) reported lottery sales exceeding CAD 4 billion that fiscal year.
+According to the gambling statistics Canada 2021, the Ontario Lottery and Gaming Corporation (OLG) reported lottery sales exceeding CAD 4 billion for that fiscal year.

 Raffles, typically organized by charities and non-profit organizations, are also popular.
 They provide essential funding for community programs while giving participants the chance to win prizes.